Dubliany: History

 The first mention of Dubliany comes from 1440.

-The local Roman Catholic kosciol (Polish church) that was the first known religious building in village built in 1885–1890, since 1990 has been passed to the Ukrainian Autocephalous Orthodox Church.
+A local Roman Catholic church that was the first known religious building in village built in 1885–1890, since 1990 has been passed to the Ukrainian Autocephalous Orthodox Church.
 During the Soviet period the temple was used as a sports gym for the agricultural institute.
 The first Ukrainian Greek Catholic Church, Dormition of the Theotokos, was built in Dubliany only in 1912 and for long period of time local Greek-Catholic population traveled to the neighboring village (about 2 km) of Malekhiv.

 In 1910, in Dubliany was built a train station on a railroad Lviv–Kivertsi (Lwów–Kiwerce).

 During the Polish-Ukrainian War, forces of the Ukrainian Galician Army were stationed in Dubliany between November 1918 and April 1919.

 After World War II Polish ethnic residents of Dubliany were forced to leave the village, and move to the Recovered Territories (see Polish population transfers (1944–46)).
 Most of them settled in former German village Drachenbrunn near Wrocław in Silesia.
 They renamed the village into Dublany (since 1947 — Wojnów, now a district of Wrocław).

 In 1967, the village was granted the status of urban type settlement.
 In 1978, Dubliany was granted the status of city.

 Until 18 July 2020, Dubliany belonged to Zhovkva Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Lviv Oblast to seven.
 The area of Zhovkva Raion was merged into Lviv Raion.

 In early 2024 the historical building of the university was damaged by a Russian missile strike.